Skip to contents

 Details

-• The prior on the random walk intercept should reflect your expectation of Rt at the beginning of the time series.
-If estimating from the start of an epidemic, you might want to use a prior with mean larger than 1 for the intercept.
+• The prior R_start_prior should reflect your expectation of Rt at the beginning of the time series.
+If your time series starts in the midst of an outbreak, you might want to use a prior with mean larger than 1 for the intercept.

-• The prior on the daily standard deviation should be interpreted in terms of daily additive changes (this is at least true around Rt=1, and becomes less true as Rt approaches 0 or its upper bound as defined by the link function).
-For example, a prior with mean=0 and sd=0.2 allows a daily standard deviation between 0 and 0.4.
-A daily standard deviation of 0.4 in turn roughly allows the spline coefficients to change by ±0.8 (using the 2 sigma rule) each day.
+• The prior R_sd_local_prior on the standard deviation of the local spline coefficients should be interpreted in terms of daily additive changes (this is accurate around Rt=1, and becomes less accurate as Rt approaches 0 or its upper bound as defined by the link function).
+For example, a baseline half-normal prior with sd=0.05 allows a daily standard deviation between 0 and 0.1.
+A daily standard deviation of 0.1 in turn roughly allows the spline coefficients to change by ±0.2 (using the 2 sigma rule) each day.
 The daily standard deviation is summed up over the days between two knots to get the actual standard deviation of the coefficients.
 This way, the prior is independent of the chosen knot_distance.
-For example, if knot_distance is 7 days, and a constant daily standard deviation of 0.4 is estimated, the coefficients of two adjacent splines can differ by up to 0.8*sqrt(knot_distance), i.e. ±2.1.
-Note however that this difference does not directly translate into a change of Rt by ±2.1, as Rt is always the weighted sum of several basis functions at any given point.
-It may therefore change much more gradually, depending on the distances between knots.
+For example, if knot_distance is 7 days, and a constant daily standard deviation of 0.1 is estimated, the coefficients of two adjacent splines can differ by up to 0.2*sqrt(knot_distance), i.e. ±0.5.
+Note however that this does not directly translate into a change of Rt by ±0.5, as Rt is always the weighted sum of several basis functions at any given point.
+It will therefore change more gradually, depending on the distances between knots.

-The smoothness of the Rt estimates is influenced both by the knot distance and by the daily standard deviation of the random walk on coefficients.
-The latter also influences the uncertainty of Rt estimates towards the present / date of estimation, when limited data signal is available.
+The smoothness of the Rt estimates is influenced by a combination of the global and local knot distances and by the priors on the global and local standard deviation of the random walk on spline coefficients.
+Placing knots further apart increases the smoothness of Rt estimates and can speed up model fitting.
+The Rt time series remains surprisingly flexible even at larger knot distances, but placing knots too far apart can lead to inaccurate estimates.
+Note that the priors for the variation of the global and local random walk also influence the uncertainty of Rt estimates towards the present / date of estimation, when limited data signal is available.
 Absent sufficient data signal, Rt estimates will tend to stay at the current level (which corresponds to assuming unchanged transmission dynamics).

 The priors of this component have the following functional form:

-• intercept of the random walk over spline coefficients: Normal
+• daily standard deviation of the random walk over local spline coefficients: Half-normal

-• standard deviation of the random walk over spline coefficients: Truncated normal
+• daily standard deviation of the random walk over global spline coefficients: Exponential-Gamma